ghively/thehub/HUB_CONCEPT.md

 - Unified auth model and per-core secret isolation.
 - Consistent tool naming and namespacing.
 - Observability (logs, metrics) across Cores.
+- Containerized deployment (Docker) and first-class compatibility with ChatGPT’s MCP Connections.
+- Multi-client support so multiple chats can share one Hub instance safely.
+- Transport-agnostic configuration: one manifest; all clients (ChatGPT and generic MCP) see the same namespaced tools without per-transport changes.

 ## Terms
 - Core: a standalone MCP server for a single API (this repo is a Core for Action1).